originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 # Putting your site online

-After uploading all of our albums to our site we now only have to put them online.
+After uploading all of our albums to our site we now only have to put it online.
 In the case of this theme, we don't actually have to do anything!
 But I will still try to explain how you would go about doing it for completeness' sake.

 So to do this we will first need to create a branch in our repository called `gh-pages`.
 Delete everything on the branch, making it empty.
 You can do it by [following this tutorial](https://jira.atlassian.com/browse/SRCTREEWIN-8976).